-To modify the AutoEnableIO attribute of a volume
+To modify the AutoEnableIO attribute of a volume in the console

 - 1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

 - 2. In the navigation pane, click Volumes.

 - 3. Select the volume.

 - 4. At the top of the Volumes page, click Actions.

-- 5. Click Change Auto-Enable IO Setting.
+- Click Change Auto-Enable IO Setting.